Rutvik020302/Blockchain_battlers_033/README.md

 -   💡 Auto suggestion based on programming language
 -   🔠 Option to change font size and font family
 -   🎨 Multiple themes for personalized coding experience
--   🎨 Collaborative Drawing: Enable users to draw and sketch collaboratively in real-time, enhancing the interactive experience of your project.

 ## 🚀 Live Preview